coreyhulse/pinball_tournament_machine_notes/machines/FamilyGuyShrek_cn_61_G5LW9.md

 #### Concerns

 Family Guy gives the player a Lard Multiball on ball three if they haven't played any multiballs on ball one and two.
 This cannot be disabled.
+Consider setting the game up to have TV mode lit at start of game to help mitigate.

 #### Physical setup